Velosurance bicycle insurance

 velomobiles 21 Sep 2022 By Katrina Rossi

 In the last few years, bicycles and tricycles have become more commonplace.
-While trikes aren’t as popular as bikes, it’s safe to say that most people are familiar with both.
+While trikes aren’t as popular as bikes, it’s safe to say that most people are familiar with both and while Velomobiles are a cool mode of transportation - our underwriters no longer accept them for insurance coverage.
 However, the same cannot be said about velomobiles, a fun, though rare, variation of bikes and trikes.

 What are velomobiles?